vraravam/natsumi-browser/README.md

 ### Experiments
 - `natsumi.experiments.custom-font`: Sets a custom font set in natsumi-config.css.
-- `natsumi.experiments.rounded-pip`: Makes the PiP window round, like in macOS.
-If you're using macOS, you won't need this.
-- `natsumi.experiments.miniplayer-bounce`: Adds a bounce effect to the miniplayer.
-- `natsumi.experiments.miniplayer-transparent`: Makes the miniplayer use the background color of the window instead of the accent color (i.e. applies Haze material).

 ## FAQs
 ### "Can I use other userchromes with Natsumi?"